 1) on one hand, the designation of a psychoanalyst is not regulated by federal or state law (CA), even an untrained person may use the title;

-2) on the other hand, psychoanalysis, can be trivialized into forms of psychodynamic therapy that is regulated and credentialized by the state.
+2) on the other hand, psychoanalysis, can be trivialized into forms of psychodynamic therapy regulated and licensed by the state.

-The good news is that it is precisely because of these derivations that one can not – or should not – enter into the field as a consumer of a cure or a diploma.
+The good news is that it is precisely because of this difficulty that one can not – or should not – enter into the field of analysis as a consumer of a cure.
 That is to say, when entering into the field of analysis, whether as a student or suffering individual, it is not a question of a division of labor between potential doctors or patients.
-Working in psychoanalysis is not the same question of getting a broken leg fixed where the doctor has all the knowledge and the patient is only a passive recepient of the act of an expert.
-On the contrary, it is this divide “I do not want to know … let the expert figure it out” that is itself a part of the modern symptom.

 Here, then, in prefacing a response to the question of ‘Who is a psychoanalyst?‘ by this detour through the cultural, professional, and institutional ambiance, it is most important to isolate the analytic ‘act’ within the theory of analysis itself.
 Lacan has proposed (Letter to the Italians) that the following two propositions are fundamental: